There are many motivations for creating one’s own castle.

 The castle contains many wonders including a sundial, a stone rocking chair, a 500-pound heart-shaped stone table (a “Valentine” for his lost love), and a 9-ton gate made to spin with just a light touch.
 Ed was secretive, working on the castle mostly at night, and keeping to a policy of letting no one see his working methods.
 This led to much speculation that Ledeskalnin used some magical or ancient power to move the giant stones.
 Perhaps what is more impressive than imagined powers is that this small Latvian man spent his entire life cutting and moving these massive stones as a monument to his lost “Sweet Sixteen.”

 We explored the Coral Castle on Obscura Day - March 20th, 2010.
 Photos, stories and more here

 Visit Ed Leedskalnin's Coral Castle with Atlas Obscura Trips

-Hidden deep in the swamps of Florida’s Fakahatchee Strand, a ghostly pale orchid hides from poachers while the eye of an enormous alligator surfaces, blinks, then disappears beneath the murky waters that wind through the forest.
-Join us for a 5-day adventure as we search for those rare orchids, paddle our way through mangrove forests, and snorkel alongside sea turtles, all in the company of an experienced naturalist guide.
+Join us for a five-day adventure as we search for those rare orchids, paddle our way through mangrove forests, and snorkel alongside sea turtles, all in the company of an experienced naturalist guide.